 Ideally, you’ll want to reserve three to six months for business expenses in your Profit account or another emergency account.
 It’s generally not a good idea to have too much cash due to liability, so once you have a fully-funded emergency fund you can use 100% of the funds in the PROFIT account.

-And no matter what the size of your current emergency fund, know that every dollar will help you rest a little bit easier.
+And no matter what the size of your current business savings, know that every dollar will help you rest a little bit easier.

 Need help getting your accounts set up or determining your distribution amount?
 Let’s talk!